axivo/mcp-lsp/README.md

 ### Claude's Review

-A [public session](https://claude.ai/share/cf7c67d3-64d1-4c56-8a29-e55234ebbcd5) using the [DEVELOPER](https://github.com/axivo/claude) profile demonstrates LSP tool capabilities and explains how semantic analysis provides compiler-accurate understanding compared to traditional text-based search methods.
+A [public session](https://claude.ai/share/d6a5809d-0703-4f16-9c2b-a4e8d639f227) using the [DEVELOPER](https://github.com/axivo/claude) profile demonstrates LSP tool capabilities and explains how semantic analysis provides compiler-accurate understanding compared to traditional text-based search methods.

+### Workflow Templates

+See the available [templates](.claude/templates) Claude can use for for systematic development workflows.

 ## MCP Tools